 Let’s start to configure RSTP on one of these Huawei Switches, Switch 1.

-Firstly, we will configure the mode of used STP.
+Firstly, we will configure the mode of used STP like STP Configuration.
 Here, we will configure RSTP, so we will select RSTP.

-In some situationi we need to switch to RSTP mode.
-FOr example, if you connect an RSTP configured device to STP configured device and then disconnect them.
+In some situation we need to switch to RSTP mode.
+For example, if you connect an RSTP configured device to STP configured device and then disconnect them.
 Because of the fact that, during the configuration both mode will work as STP, the RSTP enabled device will need an RSTP switch.
-When we use stp mcheck” command, then it will work with RSTP again.
+When we use “stp mcheck” command, then it will work with RSTP again.

 To manuplate Root Bridge Selection, we wil configure Bridge Priority value of the Switch 1.
 When we configure the lowest Priority value in this switch, it will be selected as Root Bridge automatically.